shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

    :start-after: _inc_begin_⋆dR♭♭:
    :end-before: _inc_end_⋆dR♭♭:

-The reordered 1865 Maxwell equations are:
+We have also reordered the 1865 Maxwell equations to:

 .. rubric:: Inhomogenous equations